pentandra/lifepreserver/METADATA.md

-# Metadata information
+# Metadata descriptions for Nanoc items in this project

-## Keys relating to HTML document metadata
+## Metadata relating to the HTML document

 ### `title`

-Used to set the document title
+The document title.

 ### `description`

-Used to set the content of the HTML `meta[@name="description"]` elements as well as a short description of the document that is used as needed on the site.
+A description of the content of the HTML `meta[@name="description"]` elements as well as a short description of the document that is used as needed on the site.

 ### `meta_description`

 Overrides `description` when something more specific needs to said on the HTML `meta[@name="description"]` element.

+### `priority`

+For the sitemap helper, the relative priority of the page.

+### `change_freq`

+For the sitemap helper, how often the page is expected to change.

-## Keys relating to document state
+## Metadata relating to document state

 ### `created_at`